ClonyPDF home

 Borderline cases

 A fringe that skims the top of the forehead without covering the eyebrows; hair that frames the face tightly without obscuring features; minor shadow at the temples from loose hair — these are borderline.
 They may pass, or they may not, depending on the specific processing office, the quality of the photo, and whether it is reviewed algorithmically or by a person.
 Borderline photos are exactly why running your photo through an automated compliance check before submitting is worthwhile — not to guarantee approval, but to avoid obvious problems and to identify anything that might tip a borderline case toward rejection.
+The full list of passport photo rejection reasons covers every category, not just hair.

 Taking Your Passport Photo at Home: Hair Checklist

 Home passport photos fail for hair-related reasons more often than studio photos, largely because there is no photographer to spot the issue before the shutter fires.
 Here is what to check before and after you take your photo.
+For the wider home-photography setup, see our selfie and self-capture guide and camera distance rules.

 Before you take the photo